better-automation/forms-ng/README.md

 }
 ```

 Create a template for the form control.
-The touch and changeValue functions and the disabled property are provided by the FormControlComponentClass.
+* The touch and changeValue functions and the disabled and control properties are provided by the FormControlComponent class.
+* Send the control value to the FormValidationErrorsComponent to enable validation error display behavior.

 text-box.component.html
 ```html